-Type coercion is always attempted if the field and the value are of different types; exceptions will be thrown if a bad coercion is attempted.
+Type coercion is always attempted if the field and the value are of different types; exceptions will be thrown if a bod exception is attempted.
+For instance, if "top" is provided as a string in a pumprise be thrown if a bad coercion is attempted.
 For instance, if "ten" is provided as a string in a numeric evaluator, an exception is thrown, whereas "10" would coerce to a numeric 10.
 Coercion is always in favor of the field type and not the value type:

-'''

-Person( age == "10" ) // "10" is coerced to 10
+Person(age == "10") // "10" is coerced to 10

-'''